Our world is changing. Are you ready to adapt your salon business model to this new world?

 7. The Salon Markup Revenue Model

-The markup model is when you buy products from a manufacturer, add your markup to them, and sell them to the consumer.
-Also, this is a model you’re probably familiar with and most likely something you’re already doing in a salon.
+The markup model involves buying products from a manufacturer, adding your markup to them, and selling them to the consumer.
+You’re probably familiar with this model and are most likely already using it in a salon.

-I’m still sure there’s room for you to create more value for your salon here.
-You can choose to retail additional brands that are complementary to what you already have or you can start selling the brands in a new channel.
+I’m still sure you have room to create more value for your salon here.
+You can choose to retail additional brands that complement what you already have or start selling the brands in a new channel.

 8. The Salon E-Commerce Revenue Model